-- General: The boxes at the top of the sheet should be completed where applicable. - Project Title is the name of the project that must be used throughout on all documents submitted to CCHE and the Office of the State Architect. - Phase is used to describe which appropriation is being sought, and should be written in this manner, for example: "1 of 3." - For Institution, use the pull-down box to get the name of your institution. - Program is the department(s) or function(s) primarily benefiting from the project (i.e., Student Housing, Science Department, Campus Wide). - Priority Number is the institution's ranking of a state-funded project, and should be written to indicate how many projects the institution is prioritizing (i.e., 2 of 5). - State Controller Project No. is the number assigned by the State Controller's office if the project has already received at least one appropriation. - Purpose Code is the purpose code from Appendix C of this manual that best describes the project in the judgment of the institution. - Strategic Plan Objective(s) is an objective that the project will help meet, if applicable. - Department Approval By is for the name and date of approval of the institution's president. - CCHE Approval is for the date CCHE approved a continuation project. - Risk Mgt.
-I.D. is the building risk management number the state has assigned if the project involves an existing building; contact DHE for the number if you don't have it. - Name of Preparer is the name of the person preparing the form; include the email address.
+- General: The boxes at the top of the sheet should be completed where applicable. - Project Title is the name of the project that must be used throughout on all documents submitted to CCHE and the Office of the State Architect. - Project Year should describe the year of the project in terms of how long it is seeking funding.
+For example, if the project is seeking its first appropriation, this should indicate year 1.
+If the project received funding in a prior year and is seeking a second round of funding, this should indicate year 2. - For Institution, Write in the name of the institution seeking funding. - Program is the department(s) or function(s) primarily benefiting from the project (i.e., Student Housing, Science Department, Campus Wide). - Priority Number is the institution's ranking of a state-funded project, and should be written to indicate how many projects the institution is prioritizing (i.e., 2 of 5).

+- State Controller Project No. is the number assigned by the State Controller's office if the project has already received at least one appropriation. - Purpose Code is the purpose code from Appendix C of this manual that best describes the project in the judgment of the institution. - Strategic Plan Objective(s) is an objective that the project will help meet, if applicable. - Department Approval By is for the name and date of approval of the institution's president. - CCHE Approval is for the date CCHE approved a continuation project. - Risk Mgt.
+I.D. is the building risk management number the state has assigned if the project involves an existing building; contact DHE for the number if you don't have it. - > Name of Preparer is the name of the person preparing the form; include the email address.